Local Terminlogy

 }

-2. Create a ServiceRequest that is valid against the profile we imported with the package.
+2. Create a ServiceRequest that conforms to the profile included in the imported package.

 POST /fhir/ServiceRequest